top of page

 Genome-Wide Multi-Trait and Multimodal Single-Cell Analyses of Smoking Behaviours and Schizophrenia Reveal Novel Risk Loci and Regulatory Mechanisms

-Authors: Suzan Farhang-Sardroodi, Jennie G. Pouget, Saori Sakaue, Kathryn Weinand, Soumya Raychaudhuri, Jo Knight, Rachel F. Tyndale, and Meghan J. Chenoweth
+Authors: Suzan Farhang-Sardroodi, Jennie G. Pouget, Saori Sakaue, Kathryn Weinand, Soumya Raychaudhuri, Jo Knight, Rachel F. Tyndale, and Meghan J. Chenoweth.

 Virtual Seminar, CAMH Addiction Research Rounds, Toronto, Canada, April 17, 2025 (12-1 pm online on Webex), (received a formal letter of thanks for this presentation)